benno094/pdf-anki/README.md

 PDF to Anki program using GPT3.5-turbo from OpenAI.
 Streamlit is the web-GUI.
 Shout-out to OpenAI and Streamlit for saving me a ton of work!.

 Version 0.4 alpha (Not perfect, but usable).
+Still trying to fix adding flashcards to Anki remotely.

 ## Requirements: